reuk/parallel-reverb-raytracer/cmd/parallel_raytrace.1.md

   corresponding to windowed-sinc, single-pass biquad, two-pass biquad, and linear-phase linkwitz-riley filtering.

-* *hipass* - Whether or not to apply a windowed-sinc hipass at 10Hz on the final response.
+* *hipass* - The hipass cutoff frequency of the lowest frequency band.
-  This is mainly useful for removing DC bias.
+  Low frequency estimation is not very accurate with raytracing methods, so this is a useful parameter for controlling the 'boominess' of the low-end, and for removing DC bias.

 * *normalize* - Whether or not to normalize the output.
   Normally, you'll want normalization (so there's no clipping/distortion), but